 From Discord to Discourse: A Collection of Contemporary Canadian Essays

 I contributed a humour piece to this anthology for high school students.
 (McGraw-Hill Ryerson)

-I frequently edit online and print newsletters, which includes interviewing sources, taking photos, and scheduling the publication to go out to subscribers.
+I frequently edit online and print newsletters, which includes interviewing experts, taking and sourcing photos, and scheduling the publication to go out to subscribers.

 Canadian Environmental Law Association (CELA)